AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp.md

 *Add information in this section about the identities supported by your destination.
 We have prefilled the table with some standard values.
 Delete the values that don't apply to your destination and any values that are not prefilled.*

-*YourDestination* supports the activation of identities described in the table below.
+[!DNL LiveRamp SFTP] supports the activation of identities described in the table below.
 Learn more about [identities](/help/identity-service/namespaces.md).

 |Target Identity|Description|Considerations|
 |---|---|---|